-Follow NARST procedures regarding ISER and complete an application according to deadlines.

-Take any initial feedback from the International Coordinator into consideration for a re-application.
+All applicants must follow NARST procedures regarding ISER and complete an application according to the guidelines and deadlines provided.
+Applicants must also take any initial feedback from the International Coordinator into consideration in the process of preparing a revised application.